Ria424/developers-animatesdk-docs/Timeline_object/Timeline29.md

 #### Usage

-timeline.insertKeyframe(\[frameNumIndex\])
+Timeline.insertKeyframe(\[frameNumIndex\])

 #### Parameters

-**frameNumIndex** A zero-based index that specifies the frame index at which to insert the keyframe in the current layer.
+**frameNumIndex** `integer?`; A zero-based index that specifies the frame index at which to insert the keyframe in the current layer.
 If you omit *frameNumIndex*, the method uses the frame number of the current playhead or selected frame.
 This parameter is optional.

 #### Returns